Many people have studied the correlation between leadership skills and leaders’ ability to create organizational change.

 Change agents understand that being knowledgeable (IQ), connecting with others (EQ), and thinking positively create a call to action in which members take action.
 Here is the fun part – the transition from a change agent’s plan to a team’s mission is in place.

 At this point, people involved in the change have team synergy, a call to action, and can-do mindsets.
-The formula of knowledge plus emotion assists the change agent to lead people and implement change effectively.
+The formula of knowledge plus emotion assists the change agent in leading people and implementing change effectively.

 How Do Great Leaders Make Change Look Easy?